INTERNATIONAL ALLIANCE OF WASTE PICKERS

 Summary

-The International Alliance of Waste Pickers participates as an active voice in the UNEA Plastics Treaty process.
-We advocate for recognition and direct participation in national laws and regulations related to plastic waste management, and call for fair pay and a just transition to new systems.
+The International Alliance of Waste Pickers actively participates in the negotiation process for the Plastics Treaty.
+We advocate for recognition and direct participation in international, national laws and regulations related to plastic waste management and call for fair pay and a just transition to new systems of material management.

 Our demands: